vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Mindfulness and Presence

-- "The best way to predict your future is to create it." - Peter Drucker
 - "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln
 - "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Anonymous
 - "To live is the rarest thing in the world.
 Most people exist, that is all." - Oscar Wilde